Colorado Photography Permits

 Rules & Regulations

 For the enjoyment and protection of these natural resources and areas, each governing body enacts different rules and regulations.
-Photo sessions need to comply with these regulations including but not limited to alcohol, marijuana, smoking, damaging/collecting of property (picking wildflowers and plants), dog regulations, drones, fireworks or other ignitable items, glass containers, and placing of structures (like changing areas.)
+Photo sessions need to comply with these regulations including but not limited to alcohol, marijuana, smoking, damaging/collecting of property (picking wildflowers and plants), dog regulations, drones, fireworks or other ignitable items, glass containers, and placing of structures (like outfit changing areas.)

-- Boulder Open Space & Mountain Parks (OSMP) (I currently hold an OSMP yearly permit)
+- Boulder Open Space & Mountain Parks (OSMP) (I currently hold an OSMP yearly permit); OSMP Rules and Regulations

 - Artist Point